equalitie/ouisync/doc/paper.md

 ### Overview

 Ouisync is a decentralized technology and client application for sharing files and syncing repositories between devices, peer to peer.
-It uses the BitTtorrent DHT for addressing and implements encryption of all content transmitted and stored on a user’s device.
+It uses the BitTorrent DHT for addressing and implements encryption of all content transmitted and stored on a user’s device.
+This paper outlines the main components of Ouisync operations and usage, describes the project’s threat model and goes into some detail of its technical implementation.
+For user focused documentation refer to the FAQ on the Ouisync website.